Laxzal/RMG-GUI/README.md

 ### Windows

 The output folder contains the Windows executable (along with the necessary DLLs) for the RMG-GUI.
-To run the executable, simply double click on the file.
+To run the executable, simply double click on the file (RMG-GUI.exe).
 The GUI will open in a new window.

 ### Building from source